 Even before the film’s premiere, it had taken $15 million in advance rental income from over 400 cinemas.
 It would become the biggest hit of 1972, and for a short while was recognised as the highest-grossing film ever.

-It was garlanded with lavish praise, and nominated for 11 Academy Awards, winning three - Best Picture, Best Screenplay and, in a vindication of Coppola’s casting wishes, the Best Actor Oscar for Brando, though the actor would famously boycott the ceremony and refuse the award.
+It was garlanded with lavish praise, and nominated for 11 Academy Awards, winning three - Best Picture, Best Screenplay and, in a vindication of Coppola’s casting wishes, the Best Actor Oscar for Brando, though the actor would famously boycott the ceremony and send a Native American to refuse the award on his behalf.